-Mold and Algae on your Aerogarden Sponges & Other Growing Substrates
+Mold And Algae On Your Aerogarden Sponges & Other Growing Substrates

-Within the Urban Leaf product range, mold has been known to occur on our AeroGarden compatible grow sponges (most common), and occasionally on our Bottle Garden kits, Soil Based kits and Herb Starter Kit.
+Mold has been known to occur on AeroGarden compatible grow sponges (most common), and occasionally in our own Bottle Garden kits, which use a similar type of grow sponge.
 What all of these products have in common is that they all include some sort of growing medium (or “Smart Soil”) that is used for germinating seeds.

 How Can You Prevent Mold?